 — Speightstown, St. Peter.

-The bus depot is located in Mangrove, St. Philip, and there is a sub-terminal in Oistins, Christ Church.
+The bus depot is located in Mangrove, St. Philip, with a sub-terminal in Oistins, Christ Church.

 Bus stops are marked ‘Out of City‘ and ‘To City‘ dotted all over the island where you can catch these buses.
 Other bus stops look like little shelters and are named after women – part of a project called ‘Adopt a Stop.’